-Information technology is prevalent in nearly every industry and organization across the globe.
+Information technology is prevalent in nearly every industry and organization across the globe as the need for data analysis and IT assets such as software and hardware has become critical for most businesses.
 It’s a diverse and challenging discipline with a lot of moving parts and critical scenarios.
 On top of it all, information technology is constantly evolving.
 IT governance ensures that IT departments are prepared for what’s next, without losing focus on what matters.

-The main three desired outcomes from implementing IT governance in any given organization is typically to:
+The main desired outcomes from implementing IT governance in any given organization are typically to:

 - Ensure business value is generated by information and technology